Abhishek-Arora/Ad-Click-Prediction/README.md

 # Ad Click Prediction
-Given an online ad, this application uses SVM, Naive Bayes, and Logistic Regression to predict whether the ad will be clicked by a user or not.
+Given an online ad, this application uses Apache Spark's MLlib library to implement SVM, Naive Bayes, and Logistic Regression to predict whether the ad will be clicked by a user or not.

 ## Data